U.S. says Russian claim of pullback around Ukraine is ‘false,’ instead accusing Moscow of adding troops

+Early Thursday, a separatist leader in Ukraine’s contested eastern territories told Russian state media that Kyiv government forces had been firing on them and seeking to escalate conflict.
+He did not provide evidence for his claim and Ukraine denied shelling Kremlin-backed militants in its east, according to Reuters.
+The Biden administration had previously warned that Russia could use a “false pretext,” such as a provocation in eastern Ukraine, to launch a renewed invasion.

-The statement was buttressed by Britain’s chief of defense intelligence, Lt.
+The U.S. assessment of Russian troop strength was buttressed by Britain’s chief of defense intelligence, Lt.
 Gen. James Hockenhull, who said in a rare public statement that the Kremlin “continues to build up military capabilities near Ukraine.”

 “This includes sightings of additional armored vehicles, helicopters and a field hospital moving towards Ukraine’s borders,” he added.
 “Russia has the military mass in place to conduct an invasion of Ukraine.”